 In the System Configuration phase, the user defines the system architecture and the features of each component.
-The system may include the following components: an ARM core, a cache memory, a system bus, memory banks, and a number of I/O devices.
-For each component, the designer has to specify the timing, the architecture and the management policy.
+The user first draws the schematic of the system architecture at functional level.
+The system may include the following components: an ARM core, cache memory that can be combined in different levels or in split instruction/data architecture, a system bus, memory banks, and a number of I/O devices.
+For each component, the designer has to specify the timing and the other custom parameters (Figure 2).